puppetlabs/puppet-docs/source/puppet/4.0/reference/install_linux.markdown

 1. Choose the package based on your specific operating system and version:

 	The packages are all named with a similar convention of puppetlabs-release-COLLECTION-OS-VERSION.rpm to help you find the correct one.
-You can find the correct package by searching for your platform name and version at the end of the filename.

- is
+For instance, the package for Puppet Collection 1 on Rhel7 should look like `puppetlabs-release-pc1-rhel-7.rpm`.

 2. Install the package with `rpm -Uhv PACKAGENAME`